Research projects

 Related research:

-Improving Catalan use and Catalan phonology in preschoolers
+Improving Catalan use in preschoolers

 The goal of this project is to determine whether the MultiModal Narrative (MMN) intervention can also help boost the use of Catalan language and improve Catalan phonology of Spanish-dominant preschoolers.